 The town had two pubs by the name of Kurri Kurri Hotel – now that could cause some confusion!

-Robertson successfully applied for “the alteration of the name” of his pub from the Kurri Kurri Hotel to the Railway Hotel.
+Robertson successfully applied for “the alteration of the name” of his pub from the Kurri Kurri Hotel to the Station Hotel.

 Jones’ nearby pub retained the name Kurri Kurri Hotel.